 Assisted living facilities in Oklahoma and Arkansas are prohibited by regulation from accepting or keeping residents who need more care and supervision than an assisted living environment can provide.
 If assisted living facilities violate those regulations and the resident becomes injured, the facility may be responsible.

-Each Oklahoma and Arkansas nursing home lawyer at Carr and Carr Attorneys understands that it is a very difficult time for families whenever their loved one is hurt in a nursing home or assisted living facility and suffers a decline in health due to injury or even suffers an early death.
+Each Oklahoma and Arkansas nursing home attorney at Carr and Carr understands that it is a very difficult time for families whenever their loved one is hurt in a nursing home or assisted living facility and suffers a decline in health due to injury or even suffers an early death.

 If you suspect your loved one has been abused or neglected in a nursing home or is injured in an assisted living facility, contact the Oklahoma and Arkansas nursing home lawyers at Carr and Carr Attorneys.
-With offices in Tulsa and Oklahoma City, as well as Springdale, Arkansas, we are committed to helping you find answers so that you can have the peace of mind of knowing what actually happened to your loved one and what you can do about elder abuse.

-Please contact the Oklahoma and Arkansas nursing home abuse and neglect lawyers at Carr and Carr Attorneys for a free, no-obligation consultation.
+Please contact the Oklahoma and Arkansas nursing home abuse and neglect lawyers at Carr and Carr for a free, no-obligation consultation.